-Our International portfolio also outperformed the broader MSCI EAFE with a -12.24% return vs. -12.50% for the benchmark.
-The outperformance was driven primarily by stock selection in the Materials and Healthcare sectors, as well as our overweight to cash.
-The strategy was hurt by stock selection in the Technology sector, as well as our overweight to Chinese equities.
+Our International portfolio once again outperformed the broader MSCI EAFE with a 11.49% return vs. 10.13% for the benchmark.
+The outperformance was driven primarily by our overweight to the Industrial and Energy Sectors.
+The strategy was hurt by an underweight to the Technology sector.

 Durand Capital Partners